How to Become a Notary in Indiana

 - Have passed the examination described in IC 33-42-12-2.

-How to become a notary public in Indiana?
+- How to become a notary in Indiana.

 How do I renew my notary commission in Indiana?